Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-components.md

 };
 ```

-- select a template amongst the one provided by the decentralized renderer (A renderer may provide 1 to many different template to display a document):
+- select a template amongst the one provided by the decentralized renderer (A renderer may provide one to many different template to display a document):
   - type: "SELECT_TEMPLATE"
   - payload: (mandatory) template id to display